bnwvanbenthem/ns-labeler/README.md

 # tagging-operator
 Kubernetes operator to automate the label and annotation logic through a custom resource.

+### upcoming release
+Features in currently in development for the upcoming release:
+* IncludeList
+* exludePartial
+* includePartial
+* tagginSets

 ## Build container
 ```bash
 source ../00-ENV/env.sh